 As a content owner, you are responsible for maintaining the content of your website as well as ensuring it follows our SEO (search engine optimization) and accessibility standards.
+Accessibility ensures that all individuals accessing the site, including those with low vision or hearing, as well as those with visual impairments, can access our websites.
 Below are some basic SEO practices that you should follow to help your site show up in search engines.
 Many of these standards also help support accessibility, which helps people with physical disabilities or technology limitations.

 - If you create new pages or upload documents, keep the Sitecore tree naming convention all lowercase and separate keywords with hyphens (good examples of file names are “student-development” or “faculty-resources”)